talhaguy/electron-pomodoro/e2e-ui/README.md

 # e2e-ui

-This package houses e2e tests for the `ui` package.
+This package houses e2e tests for the `ng-ui` package.
 Note, it does not test the integration between the UI and Electron (the `e2e-electron` package does this).

 ## Run tests

-In the UI package, `ng-fe-pomodoro`, run the following command to build for e2e.
+In the UI package, `ng-ui`, run the following command to build for e2e.

 ```
 npm run build:e2e